Protect Your Property

 * You can complete a vacation check request at the Summit Police Department.
 This can be done in person or by phone.
 Officers will do periodic checks around your residence.
 Be sure to include what vehicles will be left at the residence, if lights will be on, and if anyone will be stopping by to care for animals, do service work, etc. Surprises are fun at birthday parties, but not so much fun when we mistake your contractor or loved one for a burglar.

 We are experiencing an epidemic with the abuse and unlawful use of prescription medication, particularly with prescription pain killers.
 Children are accessing medications that are in the home or in the home of a friend or family.
 Follow these steps to care for prescription medication:

 * Keep your prescription medication in a location that cannot be accessed by children, especially small children.

 * If you think that your prescribed medication is being taken by someone else, keep it in a secure location and monitor how much is left.

 * Dispose of unused medication.
-If you have not used your entire prescription you can dispose of the unused or expired medication by taking it to the Oconomowoc Police Department at 174 E. Wisconsin Ave.
-There is a drop box in the lobby where medication can be deposited 24 hours a day without questions.
+If you have not used your entire prescription you can dispose of the unused or expired medication by taking it to the Summit Police Department.
+There is a drop box in the lobby where medication can be deposited without questions.
+The drop box is accessible Monday-Friday from 8am-4pm.
 The medication is then safely disposed of so it does not fall into the hands of young people or contaminate the water supply.